 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-At-home medical testing is becoming more popular, and people can now purchase HIV tests to take at home.
+At-home medical testing is becoming more popular, and people can now purchase HIV tests to use at home.
 Studies have found numerous benefits to home HIV testing, stating that they can be accurate.
 However, there has been no definite conclusion on the accuracy of home HIV tests to date.

 While nonapproved rapid tests or mail-in tests are available, research has not reached a consensus on the accuracy of home HIV tests.
+However, some

 - have sex without condoms